Does your sliding screen door need new wheels?

 Turn the adjustment screws counterclockwise to release tension on the wheels and lower the door.
 There’s an adjustment screw for each wheel near the corners of the door’s frame.

-Lift one wheel off the track using your finger or a screwdriver.
+Lift one wheel off the screen door track using your finger or a screwdriver.
 With the wheel raised, pull the corner of the frame out of the track.
 Do the same at the other corner and then remove the door by pulling it down and out of the upper track.

 Photo 3: Remove the wheel